hosch3n/msmap/README.md

 *: SpringHandler only support for JDK8+

-*: Default support for `Linux Tomcat 8/9`, more versions can be adapted according to the advanced guide.
+*: JVM Default support for `Linux Tomcat 8/9`, more versions can be adapted according to the advanced guide.

 ### WebShell / Proxy / Killer